caddunits/biogps_essoils/README.md

 This column is the name of grouped genes (whenever available), otherwise it is the old genesymbol name.
 Then we use this (column gene) with bacteria and oil_eng to group rows and take only one row for group (with highest centrality).

-In order to prepare the heatmaps of the figures reported in the paper or as supporting information, we set the value of the variable n_top_genes to 15 (for the paper) or 30 (for the supporting information).
-Maybe 20 ad that's it.